History of Present Illness:

 1-Minute Consult on this topic: Click HERE and scroll

 CASE CONCLUSION: ECG shows slowish rate and mild Osborn J-waves.
-Temperature was 33.6 when repeated
+Temperature was 33.6 C (92.5 F) when repeated after being in the ER for an hour.
+Of note, when I swim in a 62 F pool for 25 minutes my body temp is 90.4 F

 CASE LESSONS: